Skip to main content

 Agriculture

-The Sustainable Agriculture Systems (SAS) program’s goal is that small-holder, rural Panamanian farmers—men, woman, youth, and children—are food secure and have resilient, sustainable livelihoods.
-After a period of integration, SAS Volunteers work side-by-side with skilled community members promoting best and/or new techniques for farming, agriculture-based income generation, organizational development, and nutrition.
+The Sustainable Agriculture Systems program’s goal is that small-holder, rural Panamanian farmers—men, woman, youth, and children—are food secure and have resilient, sustainable livelihoods.
+After a period of integration, Volunteers work side-by-side with skilled community members promoting best and/or new techniques for farming, agriculture-based income generation, organizational development, and nutrition.
 Together, they assess community needs and create action plans to promote behavior change and achieve local goals.

 Youth in Development

-The Youth Leadership Development (YLD) program complements national government initiatives carried out by the Ministries of Education and Social Development.
+The Youth Leadership Development program complements national government initiatives carried out by the Ministries of Education and Social Development.
 The program seeks to provide opportunities for Panamanians 12 to 19 years old to build on their skills and knowledge, develop self-esteem, navigate relationships, engage with their communities and pursue future employment.
-YLD Volunteers collaborate with youth service providers such as school counselors, teachers, local leaders, parents and youth leaders to co-plan and co-facilitate activities in the school and community.
+Volunteers collaborate with youth service providers such as school counselors, teachers, local leaders, parents and youth leaders to co-plan and co-facilitate activities in the school and community.

 Potential activities include: workshops, clubs, day camps, mentorships, service-learning projects and awareness days.
 Volunteers and service providers monitor and evaluate youth participation using specific objectives and evaluation tools.
 To support each other’s growth as organizers, mentors and facilitators they share ideas, information, responsibilities and constructive feedback.